x-R2-D3/FlorasYonkoma/README.md

 [![4-comma][images-fig2]](https://example.com)

 Figure 2.
-Related works in this domain.
+Flora's Yonkoma Iteration 1; This is the first iteration of the yonkoma comic, it outlines the rough sketches and idea for the main comic, as well as the layout.

 <!-- Introduction and Related Works -->
 ## Introduction and Related Works

 The yonkoma I have made is a bit of a parody of a typical yonkoma.
 This yonkoma features my animated rabbit character, Flora Ven.
 Flora is a rabbit with multicolored flowers on her fur, and she gets into various different situations, usually of her own accord.
 In this comic she is seen drawing at a table.
 The first panel has her casually drawing at the table.
 In the second panel her drawing becomes more and more intense until in the third panel it appears she is almost battling the drawing itself, complete with comic speed lines and intense blur effects.
 At the end of the comic, she holds up her artwork exclaiming "I made a yonkoma".
 The artwork she is holding up ironically contains a smaller drawing of the comic itself, and within that drawing is a smaller drawing of the comic again.
 This would theoretically continue on into infinity if the viewer’s perception and digital painting software allowed it to.
 This is what’s referred to as a Droste Effect.
-It is named after the metal tins of cocoa of the Dutch chocolate maker, which contained a picture within a picture.
+It is named after the metal tins of cocoa of the Dutch chocolate maker, which contained a picture within a picture[2].

 [![4-comma][images-fig3]](https://example.com)

 Figure 3.
-Methodology and Workflow: This figure should provide a comprehensive overview of the process used to create or generate your image.
+Flora's Yonkoma Iteration 2;

 ### Built With